IqraAli14/Hackathone-2025/Frontend/physical-ai-robotics-book/docs/module4/weeks11-12-humanoid-robot-development.md

 - [ ] Runbook exists for deploying and rolling back motion planners and controllers.

 :::tip Author
-**Najaf Ali** — founder of [najafai.com](https://najafai.com).
-Author of this textbook and curator of the Physical AI & Humanoid Robotics program.
+**Iqra Rehmat Ali** — Author of this textbook and curator of the Physical AI & Humanoid Robotics program.
 :::